Breakaway (Space: 1999): Music

 An original score was composed for this episode by Barry Gray.
-A long-time Gerry Anderson team member, Gray's work gave the series a profound symphonic statement, to express the grandeur of space.
-The electric guitar segments were performed by producer Sylvia Anderson's son-in-law, musician Vic Elms.
+A long-time Anderson team member, Gray's work gave the series a profound symphonic statement, to express the grandeur of space.
+The electric guitar segments were performed by producer Sylvia Anderson's son-in-law, musician Vic Elmes.
 As Katzin's unsatisfactory director's cut necessitated considerable re-editing and filming of new footage, the score was composed and recorded after that of "Matter of Life and Death".

 Reception

+Daily Variety wrote that "[i]magination has been given free rein in George Bellak's initial script, which looks conservative compared to succeeding segs."
+It considered the story "realistic", aided by the visuals and "shrewd" editing, even if there are moments that "[strain] credulity".
+James Van Hise found the episode "very slow and drawn out, the only point of interest being the few minutes when the explosions occurred."
+According to St. Petersburg, Florida's Evening Telegraph, the Alphans' commlocks and other technologies were the most interesting aspect of the story other than the ending.

+Later critical response to "Breakaway" has been positive.
+SFX magazine gave the episode an "A+" rating, Dreamwatch gave it 7 out of 10, and SciFiNow gave it 4 out of 5.

 In an episode-by-episode analysis of Space: 1999, John Kenneth Muir gave "Breakaway" a positive review.
 He described the episode as a "streamlined hour which elegantly sets up many of the series' tenets", favourably comparing its "wonderfully simple" construction to that of later science fiction pilots such as "Encounter at Farpoint" (Star Trek: The Next Generation) and the Battlestar Galactica miniseries.
 He also praised the production design and special effects, calling Moonbase Alpha "stunningly presented".

+TV Zone magazine described "Breakaway" as "a fine first episode.
+The plot races along, while a sense of disaster builds throughout.
+The final explosive ending, when it does come, is worthy of an Irwin Allen disaster movie."
+The reviewer regretted that the side story about the Meta Probe was left unresolved.

 Novelisation

-The episode was adapted in the first Year One Space: 1999 novel Breakaway by E. C. Tubb, published in 1975.
-Tubb, an experienced science-fiction author, retained the basic storyline and made significant changes in content and dialogue.
+The episode was adapted in the first Year One Space: 1999 novel Breakaway by E.C.
+Tubb, published in 1975.
+Tubb, an experienced science fiction author, retained the basic storyline and made significant changes in content and dialogue.
 Some of the material edited from the original two-hour director's cut can be found here.
 The greatest change was that Commissioner Simmonds dies from injuries sustained during the Moon's breakaway.
 This would cause Futura to omit the subsequent story "Earthbound", which addressed the Commissioner's fate, from the novel series.

 Tubb injected a great deal of 1970s-era scientific knowledge and speculation for the reasons behind the atomic waste's behaviour (the particular blend of waste, high in caesium and lithium contaminants, coupled with the coincidental presence of an iron-based mineral in the rock strata the Disposal Areas were constructed upon was speculated to have precipitated the disaster) and explained the mechanics involved in the Moon's movement out of orbit.